geertmaes/ravi-scripts/README.md

 - `pip install xlwt`

 ### Usage
-- copy an active configuration json file to the script directory and name it input.json<br>
+- copy an `active configuration json file` to the script directory and name it `input.json`
-- run the getRightAlgorithm script
+- run the `getRightAlgorithm.py` script
 - the script will print a table to the terminal
 - the script will generate an xls file.